finom/vovk/docs/docs/getting-started/vovk-pattern.md

 ## Isomorphic Service

 Isomorphic Service is very similar to a Back-end Service but can be used both by front-end (State, Components, Worker Service, hooks, other Isomorphic Services ...) and back-end (Back-end Service, Controller, CLI scripts).
-The only difference is that its methods need to be pure functions.
+The only difference is that its methods need to be pure functions (besides using `console` object).
 It means that it shouldn't perform DB calls nor access application state but can use other Isomorphic Services.

 ```ts
 // vovk/comment/CommentIsomorphicService.ts